amprocode/Bloxflip-auto-rain-joiner/README.md

 ⚠️ WARNING ⚠️
 - Recommended to not go below 15 seconds because you dont want your potato PC to crash
 - Experiment with this feature, see what works for you

+### mouse_movement:
+If set to "True" it will move your mouse around whilst joining rain, whilst doing tests i found that this makes it more likely to join it and complete the botfail captcha

 ### windows_notification:
 If set to "True" then a popup on the bottom right on your screen will display showing you information about the current rain